 Despite their reputation as the world's fastest dog, they are often nicknamed "40-mph-couch potatoes" because they are perfectly content to lounge around the house or accompany owners on a leisurely walk.
 Greyhounds are often described as cat-like because of their regal, graceful behavior.

 Originally bred for sight hunting, greyhounds have an exceptional range of vision.
-On walks, their wide-set eyes are prominent and alert as they search for potential prey up to a half-mile away.
+On walks, their wide-set eyes are prominent and alert as they search for scampering rabbits up to a half-mile away.
 While humans only have about a 180-degree range of vision, greyhounds boast a 270-degree range of vision—and their keen ability to spot neighborhood squirrels helps them live up to their sighthound origin.

 Greyhounds are much larger than their cousin, the Italian greyhound.
 While both slim breeds are mild-mannered and loving in nature, their differences begin with their stature.
 The greyhound stands around 27–30 inches tall and far exceeds the Italian greyhound, which only reaches 13–15 inches.

-While a greyhound’s personality can vary based on their lineage, they are generally even-tempered, mellow dogs who enjoy relaxation as much as humans.
-Given their sight-hunting background, greyhounds have a high prey drive and can pursue small animals that might catch their eye on a walk—but they are trainable with a little patience and make excellent dogs for mature families or empty nesters.
+While a greyhound's personality can vary based on his lineage, he is generally an even-tempered, mellow dog who enjoys relaxation as much as humans.
+Given the breed's sight-hunting background, greyhounds have a high prey drive and can pursue small animals that might catch their eye on a walk—but they are trainable with a little patience (plus positive reinforcement!) and make excellent dogs for mature families or empty nesters.

-Once a greyhound is brought home, they may need some time to acclimate to their new surroundings and bond with their family.
-It’s especially important to be patient with rescued greyhounds when introducing them to new environments and other animals, according to Heather Venkat, DVM, who practices veterinary medicine in Tempe, Arizona, and consults with VIP Puppies.
+Once a greyhound is brought home, he may need some time to acclimate to his new surroundings and bond with his family.
+It's especially important to be patient with rescued greyhounds when introducing them to new environments and other animals, says Heather Venkat, DVM in Tempe, Ariz. and consultant with VIP Puppies.

 "Greyhounds are very sweet dogs, but folks looking to adopt one should know that many greyhounds only know life on the racetrack," Venkat says.
 "Therefore, greyhounds may be more scared or nervous in new situations, requiring a lot of time and patience to introduce them to everyday objects like cars, stairs, and toys."

 Even with a backyard, greyhounds should not be expected to stay outside for long periods of time because they are not designed for extreme weather.
-These dogs are naturally slender with only 2 percent body fat and short fur, so owners will want to invest in a winter dog coat to protect them against cold weather, even on short walks.
-In the summer, greyhounds cannot be left outside for long periods of time because they do not have a coat that insulates them from the heat.
+These dogs are naturally slender with body fat that's far lower than most other breeds and short fur, so owners need to invest in a winter dog coat to protect them against cold weather, even on short walks.
+In the summer, greyhounds cannot be left outside for long periods of time because they do not have a coat that insulates them from the heat and can be susceptible to heat exhaustion.

 Greyhounds are social animals.
-While they can be left alone for short periods and value their independence, they are happier with companionship.
-As pack dogs, greyhounds thrive around other animals that match their temperament.
-Young greyhounds who are only a few months old can be injured by higher-energy dogs who play rough, though, so it’s important to surround them with dogs who share their gentle demeanor.
+While they can be left alone for short periods and value their independence, they are happier with companionship, both with two- and four-legged family members.
+But because of their lanky build, young greyhounds who are only a few months old can be injured by higher-energy dogs during play, so it's important to surround them with dogs who share their gentle demeanor.

-“Even an older dog could actually hurt them quite badly.
-People see them and think that because of their size they are mature enough, but they aren’t,” Fritzler says.
-“They have no body fat.
-You can pound on the side of your Labrador and they will love it, but you’ll knock the wind right out of a greyhound.”
+"Even an older dog could actually hurt them quite badly.
+People see them and think that because of their size they are mature enough, but they aren't," Fritzler says.
+"They have no body fat."

 While greyhounds are indoor dogs, they still need daily walks for exercise.
 Despite their reputation as world-renowned sprinters, greyhounds are not naturally well-suited for long-distance runs.
-Given their sensitive joints and increased risk for overheating, most greyhounds are better built for owners who will happily accompany them on daily walks followed by couch cuddling.
+Given their sensitive joints and increased risk for overheating, most greyhounds are better built for owners who want leisurely daily walks followed by couch cuddling.

 Even with their love of frequent exercise, greyhounds should not be encouraged to play immediately after eating a meal because of their predisposition for bloating and torsion, a condition when the stomach twists on itself.
 Owners will need to monitor their greyhound after a meal to ensure they are not experiencing gastric problems that can turn deadly.

-Dani Edgerton, the President of the Greyhound Club of America and a certified dog trainer in Columbiana, Ohio, says a greyhound is likely bloating if it is standing with an arched back, cannot get comfortable, and has a hard stomach.
-Once a greyhound bloats, they are at a high risk of their stomach twisting and need to see a veterinarian immediately.
+Dani Edgerton, president of the Greyhound Club of America and a certified dog trainer in Columbiana, Ohio, says a greyhound is likely bloating if he is standing with an arched back, cannot get comfortable, and has a hard stomach.
+Once a greyhound bloats, he's at a high risk of his stomach twisting and needs to see a veterinarian immediately.

 "Be careful when you feed them, and know the signs," Edgerton says.
 "Bloat cases can be rescued if they are caught in time."

-A healthy greyhound will live between 10 to 14 years, making them a wonderful long-term companion.
+A healthy greyhound will live between 10–14 years, making the breed a wonderful long-term companion.
 Fritzler advises aspiring greyhound owners to work with recognized breeders who belong to the Greyhound Club of America—the national breed club for greyhounds within the AKC—to ensure they are bringing home a healthy dog.

 This breed can be predisposed to a few health issues, including arthritis and hip problems that can often be addressed with a vet-recommended dog joint supplement.
 Other issues—including the potential for inherited heart problems and eye conditions—are harder to treat and need to be disclosed early.